maphew/zadam-trilium-wiki/Attributes.md

 Note attributes are key-value records owned by (assigned to) given note.

-There are four types of attributes:
+There are 2 types of attributes:

 * Labels - simple key-value text record
 * Relation - specifies named relation (link) to another note
-* Label and relation definition - these are described in [[Promoted attributes]] page

 Sometimes we're talking about labels and relations - keep in mind that both of them are types of attributes.

 [[images/attributes.png]]

 ## Labels
-Labels are used for several things:
+Labels can be used for several things:

-* user can use them as labels with optional value - e.g. when catalogizing books, you might add labels like #year=1999, #genre=sci-fi, #author="Neal Stephenson"
+* as labels with optional value - e.g. when cataloguing books, you might add labels like #year=1999, #genre="sci-fi", #author="Neal Stephenson"
 * attributes can be used to configure some advanced features / settings - see below
 * plugins / scripts can use these to mark notes with some special values / metadata (e.g. [[Weight Tracker]] will have "weight" attribute on [[day notes]] based on whose it can create chart).